Proving Fault in a Product Liability Case

 For example, imagine that you buy a lawnmower.
 The mower comes equipped with a safety lock to prevent users from dangerous injuries.
 You remove the lock because it is inconvenient to switch it on and off while mowing.
 You end up suffering serious injuries.

 The defendant can argue that you wouldn't have gotten hurt had you left the safety lock in place.
 It would be tough to recover damages in a situation like this because the injury isn't due to a design defect or some other issue with the product.

 Can the Manufacturer Protect Itself Using a Disclaimer?

 Sometimes, a manufacturer attempts to limit liability by including a disclaimer in their products' packaging.
 Generally, a disclaimer will not relieve the manufacturer from civil liability.
 A disclaimer will not be sufficient unless there is an express, written contract between you and the seller.

 When consumers buy a product, they should expect it to work the way the manufacturer says it will.
 They should also expect the product to be safe.
 You may have a valid claim if there is a breach of an implied warranty or inadequate warnings on the product's label.

 Get an Attorney for Your Product Liability Claim

-If you or a loved one have been harmed by a dangerous or defective product, time may not be on your side.
-Depending on a number of factors, you may need to take immediate action.
-An attorney can help you in the process of proving fault in your product liability claim.
-Have your claim analyzed by an experienced attorney.
+If you or a loved one suffered severe injuries while using a dangerous or defective product, time may not be on your side.
+Depending on several factors, you may need to take immediate action.
+One way to ensure you file your case on time is to contact an experienced product liability lawyer immediately.

 Contact a qualified product liability attorney to make sure your rights are protected.